pennlabs/penn-courses/backend/README.md

 ## Running the Backend Natively

-If you don't want to use docker alone, you can also set up and run the dev environment more natively.
+If you don't want to develop within a Docker container, you can also choose to run the dev environment natively.

 ### Prerequisites
 - Python 3.11 ([`pyenv`](https://github.com/pyenv/pyenv) is recommended)
 - [`pipenv`](https://pipenv.pypa.io/en/latest/)
 - [`docker` and `docker-compose`](https://docs.docker.com/get-docker/)

-`psql` is required to load data into the db, but it should be installed when you install `postgres`/`psycopg2`.

 1. `cd backend`
 2. Compiling postgres (`psycopg2`)